micheles/micheles.github.io/_posts/2016-01-14-the-tiling-calculator-1.md

 (https://github.com/gem/oq-risklib/blob/master/doc/effective-realizations.rst):
 the tiles are such that some tectonic region types are filtered away and the logic trees becomes much smaller, so a lot less computations are needed.
-For the same reason the ratio computing poes / making contexts is greatly reduced, from 15 to 3.

 2. Even if the logic tree is not reduced, it is a lot faster to compute the PoEs (that involves a lot of matrix multiplications) by splitting in small tiles.

-I should also be noticed that `making contexts` takes half the time than before.
-The reason is that this operation in the oq-lite calculators performs something slightly different (technically it does not measure the time spent in .iter_ruptures) than the old engine calculator.
-This is not an improvement due to the tiling.
-On the other hand, combining and saving the curves now is twice as fast exactly because of tiling and logic tree reduction.
+I should also be noticed that `making contexts` takes half the time than before and the same can be for combining and saving the curves.
+The ratio computing poes / making contexts is greatly reduced, from 15 to 3.

-Also, it should be noticed that a lot more tasks are generated: 1807 instead of 463.
+A lot more tasks are generated: 1807 instead of 463.
 The reason is that with `concurrent_tasks = 500` we are going to generated around 500 tasks per tile and since there are 4 tiles we are going to generate 4 times more tasks.